 Here are some procedures that are necessary to keep your teeth looking great.

-These are the most common form of restorative dentistry.
-Dr. Nabi and Dr. Socoloff routinely use fillings of different materials to fill a tooth after tooth decay has been removed, or replace fillings that may have fallen out.
-They use silver amalgam or tooth colored plastic called composite resin.
+Fillings are the most common form of restorative dentistry.
+Our dentists routinely use fillings to fill a tooth after decay from a cavity has been removed or to replace fillings that have fallen out.
+Fillings are commonly made out of silver amalgam or tooth-colored plastic called composite resin.

-Your Provider can make a cap that will fit right over your tooth to restore its shape and give the tooth strength.
 A dental crown can be made to match the color of the rest of your teeth.
 It can also be used to hold a bridge in place.
-They are also a necessary part of a dental implant restoration.
+They are also a necessary part of dental implant restoration.
+Your dentist can make a cap that will fit right over your tooth to restore its shape and give the tooth its original strength.

 A bridge is used to replace a tooth or a group of teeth that are missing due to decay or accident.
-Your Provider will anchor the bridge with crowns placed on the teeth on either side which will be permanently cemented into place.
-Bridges are great when you have only one or a couple teeth missing.
+Your dentist will anchor the bridge with crowns placed on the teeth on either side which will be permanently cemented into place.
+Bridges are a great option when you have only one or a couple of teeth missing.

 A dental implant is the replacement of the actual tooth root.
 Our Provider will insert a metal post into the bone in the area of the missing tooth.
-Then, after the metal post has integrated with the bone, a crown will be placed on the post to create the tooth.
-Dr. Nabi and Dr. Socoloff will make sure the crown is the same color as the rest of your teeth to create a natural appearance.
+Then, after the metal post has fused with the bone, a crown will be placed on the post to create the tooth.
+Our expert dental technician will make sure the crown is the same color as the rest of your teeth to create a natural-looking smile.
 This procedure is the closest you will get to having your original teeth because they are individually placed in your jawbone like tooth roots just like your original teeth.

 Dentures are used when you need many teeth replaced.
 They are actually a removable form of replacement teeth.
 This is considered a last resort because you usually have to have all of your teeth pulled in order to have dentures.
 Many times they are uncomfortable and some patients report not being able to eat certain foods because the dentures aren’t as strong as your natural teeth.
 Normally, they are made of acrylic resin and metal as necessary to anchor them in your mouth.

-Not only do you want to replace teeth that may have been lost, it is also imperative that you keep your gums and connective tissue healthy.
+It is very important that you keep your gums and connective tissue healthy.
 If your gums are not in good health, you may develop periodontal (gum) disease.
-There are some treatments that Dr. Shariff can use and teach you to bring your gums back to a healthy state.
+Gum disease can also cause problems with other parts of your mouth and teeth.
+There are treatments that our knowledgeable dentists can use and teach you to bring your gums back to a healthy state.
 Once you develop the later stages of periodontal disease, you will always have it and will need your Provider’s help to keep things from deteriorating again.

 Make an appointment with our staff at Snellville Family Dental in Snellville, GA, and he will discuss all of your options based on your personal situation and help you decide which procedure or combination of procedures would benefit you the most.